Running late can be so stressful, avoid it. when is it unfair to dismiss? Lets find out. Also be careful of time fraud issues.

 Why did the employer decide to dismiss the employee?

-The employer considered several factors when deciding to dismiss the employee.
+The employer considered several factors when deciding to sack the employee.
 Firstly, the employee’s history of lateness and misconduct.
 Also, the explanation he offered for being late.
 And, his failure to provide appropriate notice that he would be late.
 The employer then made the decision to terminate the employee’s employment.
 He was paid his statutory entitlements and four weeks’ notice in lieu.

 After being informed of his dismissal, the angry employee told his employer that he will “see you in court.”
 He thereafter lodged an unfair dismissal application to the Fair Work Commission.